martin-micimo/ansible-haproxy/README.md

       api.example.com: "be_api"
 ```

-All Configmaps will be created in the Subdirectory **maps/** of the Config Directory having the File Ending `.map`
+All Configmaps will be created in the Sub directory **maps/** of the Config Directory having the File Ending `.map`

 ## LUA Files

-You can [extend the functioanlity of HAProxy](https://www.haproxy.com/blog/5-ways-to-extend-haproxy-with-lua) with the use of [LUA](https://www.lua.org/) Scripts.
+You can [extend the functionality of HAProxy](https://www.haproxy.com/blog/5-ways-to-extend-haproxy-with-lua) with the use of [LUA](https://www.lua.org/) Scripts.

 You have to put your **.lua** Files into the `files/lua/` Directory and include the Filename in the `haproxy_lua_files` List.
 Then modify the Configuration to load and use them.